HappyPathway/imap-mcp-server/README.md

 ## Tools

-The `imap-mcp-server` provides the following tools for managing and analyzing Gmail accounts:
+The `gmail-mcp-server` provides the following tools for managing and analyzing Gmail accounts:

 ### `test_connection`